 TRIANGLES MAKE STRONG CASES

-Folding a long piece of cardboard into a triangle makes a sturdy box and a nice slanted control panel.
+piece of cardboard into a triangle makes a sturdy box and a nice slanted control panel.
 This is a unibody case design, very strong and sturdy.
 However the knob plane and lower case are not parallel.
 This may require a reference sheet of cardboard (called ‘anchor plate’) to be mounted underneath the knob plane.
 Or an anchor plate can be glued to the underside of the knob plane.

 HOW TINY CAN WE GO?